orphz/supla-for-bz/README.md

     -   GitHub will now publish your site.
 It might take a minute or two.
     -   Once it's live, the URL will be displayed at the top of the Pages settings.
 It will look like: `https://<YOUR_GITHUB_USERNAME>.github.io/<YOUR_REPOSITORY_NAME>/`

+    Repository and author

+    This project is published by: https://github.com/orphz/

     Automatic deployment using GitHub Actions

     This repository includes a GitHub Actions workflow that builds the app and deploys the `dist` folder to GitHub Pages on pushes to `main` or `master`.